 The output data clock is generated by dividing down the A/D input sample clock.
 Some systems with multiple A/Ds can more easily latch the data from each A/D by controlling the phase of the output data clock.
-This control is accomplished through the use of the phase_slip SPI feature, which allows the rising edge of the output data clock to be advanced by one input clock period, as shown in the Figure 44.
-The clock divider (CLKDIV>=2) is required to use PHASE_SLIP.
+This control is accomplished through the use of the phase_slip SPI feature, which allows the rising edge of the output data clock to be advanced by one input clock period, as shown in the Figure 41.
 Execution of a phase_slip command is accomplished by first writing a '0' to bit 0 at address 0x71, followed by writing a '1' to bit 0 at address 0x71.